lusinlu/bias-loss-skipblocknet/README.md

 ` pip install -r requirements.txt`

 ## Usage
 Pretrained models are available from [Google Drive](https://drive.google.com/drive/folders/1G3UR8wtTFB8S-9Fp6sRtfn9Vtfb6XcTU?usp=sharing).
+For the testing please download and place them in the same directory as the validation script (currently testing available only for skipnet-m, code will be updated).

 `python validate.py --data path/to/the/dataset`